bryanedds/Sedela/ReadMe.md

 ### **2. Informal semantics**
 Using natural‑language **propositions** to describe intent, behavior, or constraints that are too complex or unnecessary to formalize.

 Together, these form what Sedela calls **Semantic Design**: This approach allows Sedela to describe both rigorously defined components *and* partially specified or legacy systems where full formalization is impractical or undesirable.
-So in short:

-### **Sedela’s semantics describe what a system *means*, not how it *executes*.**
+In short, **Sedela’s semantics describe what a system *means*, not how it *executes*.**

 ---